 - Suggestopedia: The idea here is that the more relaxed and comfortable students feel, the more open they are to learning, which therefore makes language acquisition easier.

 How to Choose a Foreign Language Teaching Method

 Now that you know a number of methodologies and how to use them in the classroom, how do you choose the best?

-If you’ve already done all of these, then you’re already practicing principled eclecticism.
+If you’ve already done all of these, then you’re already practicing principled eclecticism!

-The ultimate goal is to choose the methods that best fit your students, not to force your students to adhere to any particular or limiting methodology.
-Remember: First and foremost, it’s always about our students!
+The ultimate goal is to choose the foreign language teaching methods that best fit your students, not to force them to adhere to a particular or method.

 Remember: Teaching is always about our students!
 You got this!